jackwkeane/heap-sort/README.md

 4\.
 Create a class Testing for the test program.
 Create three array lists of type Integer and size 10,000 for the data sets with the specification below:

+  a. randomList: array list filled with random integers in the range 0 to 9999.
+Use the method java.util.Collections.shuffle() to shuffle randomList after each sorting algorithm.

+  b. sortedList: contains the same data as randomList in ascending order.
+To obtain sortedList, clone randomList and sort the cloned list using the method java.util.Collections.sort().

+  c. reversedList(): contains the same data as sortedList in descending order.
+To obtain reversedList, clone sortedList and reverse the cloned list using the method java.util.Collections.reverse().
+Do not forget to reverse reversedList after each sorting algorithm.

+5\.
+Call each sorting method on the three data sets generated in step 4 and record the number of iterations for each sorting algorithm on each data set.
+Then display the results in a tabular form.